Julian Jawann Redman

 "Yo, Tike!
 Milwaukee wants you, man." - manager Tim Raines of independent club Newark, informing Tike Redman that the Brewers wanted to sign him for their organization in late 2009

-He was drafted by the Pittsburgh Pirates in the fifth round of the 1996 draft and hit .296 that first summer, split between two teams.
-He showed some ability to steal bases, and continued to steal and hit triples as he spent 1997-98 with Lynchburg.
-The year 1999 was with Altoona and then he spent parts of each year from 2000-03 with Nashville.
+He was drafted by the Pittsburgh Pirates in the fifth round of the 1996 amateur draft and hit .296 that first summer, split between two teams.
+He showed some ability to steal bases, and continued to steal and hit triples as he spent 1997 and 1998 with the Lynchburg Hillcats.
+The year 1999, he was with the Altoona Curve, and then he spent parts of each year from 2000 to 2003 with the Nashville Sounds.

 The Baltimore Orioles signed him in May 2007 and he split time between their minor league organization and the majors.
-In the minors he played a few games for York but mostly played for Norfolk, where he hit .304.
-In the majors with the 2007 Orioles he did quite well, hitting .318 and slugging .462 in 40 games.
+In the minors he played a few games for the York Revolution but mostly played for the Norfolk Tides, where he hit .304.
+In the majors with the Orioles he did quite well, hitting .318 and slugging .462 in 40 games.

 The Orioles kept him in the minors in 2008, where he hit .292 for Norfolk.
-After the season he became a free agent and played independent ball with Newark for most of 2009.
-The Milwaukee Brewers signed him in August 2009 and he played 15 games for Nashville that year.
-Although he played well in spring training 2010 the Brewers released him on April 1.
+After the season he became a free agent and played independent ball with the Newark Bears for most of 2009.
+The Milwaukee Brewers signed him in August and he played 15 games for Nashville that year.
+Although he played well in spring training 2010 the Brewers released him on April 1st.

 He is the brother of Prentice Redman, who is a couple of years younger than Tike.